What is the Gabor-Granger pricing method?

 In QuestionPro, you can add the Gabor-Granger question type from the pricing analysis section under advanced questions.
-Gabor-Granger can be used as a separate study with demographic questions or clubbed with other pricing questions like Conjoint analysis, Van Westendorp, MaxDiff analysis, which can supplement the Gabor-Granger with a different take on pricing.
+Gabor-Granger can be used as a separate study with demographic questions or clubbed with other pricing questions like Conjoint analysis, Van Westendorp, and MaxDiff analysis, which can supplement the Gabor-Granger with a different take on pricing.

 We provide users with complete freedom to set up the questionnaire in the research design phase.
-You can choose the manual setup if the predetermined price list’s price intervals are not the same, or you can go for an automatic setup and mention the iterations that will generate the price list automatically with equal intervals for you.
+You can choose the manual setup if the predetermined price list’s price intervals are not the same.
+You can go for an automatic setup and mention the iterations that will automatically generate the price list with equal intervals for you.
 It is always better to add an image and the product’s feature specification for which you want to determine the optimum price point.
 The respondents you have defined that are willing to make a purchase are shown a set of predefined prices.
 Prices can start randomly, or survey creators can set an initial cost displayed to the respondent.
 Technically speaking, Gabor-Granger is a randomized sequential monadic concept testing method where the respondents are sequentially shown one price at a time on which they will decide upon.
 This enables us to plot revenue and a demand curve to determine the revenue-maximizing price points.

 Report & Analysis

-You can view the results of an example of a Gabor Granger question, below.
+You can view the results of an example of a Gabor Granger question below.

 The demand chart’s price elasticity helps us understand customers’ willingness to pay for the product at different price points.